micromata/awesome-javascript-learning/readme.md

 > An awesome list limited to the best JavaScript learning resources

+This list is about JavaScript – the language.
+Not about Tooling, frameworks or other aspects of the todays JavaScript ecosystem.

 *Please read the [contribution guidelines](contributing.md) before contributing.*

 ## Contents